 Looking For a Colorful, Drought-Tolerant Perennial?
 Meet the Indian Paintbrush

-There are over 100 species of Indian paintbrush, but one of the most common and best adapted to our climate is colorful Indian paintbrush (Castilleja angustifolia).
+There are over 100 species of Indian paintbrushes, but one of the most common and best adapted to our climate is the colorful Indian paintbrush (Castilleja Angustifolia).
 This perennial plant prefers dry, loamy soil and plays host to a wide range of pollinators, making it a great plant for backyard designs.
 Colorful Indian paintbrush grows between 4- to 22-inches high on average.

 Here are some other interesting characteristics to note:

-It’s considered hemi-parasitic.
+It’s considered hemiparasitic.
 Indian paintbrush intertwines its roots with other plants to leach nutrients and water.
-However, this relationship doesn’t do any damage to unsuspecting neighbor.
-Consider planting stands of blue gamma grass or sage brush nearby to help the Indian paintbrush thrive.
+However, this relationship doesn’t do any damage to the unsuspecting neighbors.
+Consider planting stands of blue gamma grass or sagebrush nearby to help the Indian paintbrush thrive.

 They don’t have red flowers.
 That gorgeous red color we so often admire is actually bracts, or specially modified leaves, as opposed to flowers.
 The plant’s true flowers are actually smaller, slender green growths hidden amongst the bracts.